w38g0ru/vms/docs/familymamabers.rst

 **Accessing the Family Member List**

-When you click on the "Contact Information" link, you will see a list of family members you have already provided.
+When you click on the "Family Information" link, you will see a list of family members you have already provided.
 If you haven't added any family members yet, the page will be blank.

 **Adding a New Family Member**